 The Whale: Brendan Fraser gets ‘huge round of applause’ after first screening of Darren Aronofsky film

-Brendan Fraser is considered to be so good in his new film that he received a round of applause at the end of the it’s first screening
+Brendan Fraser is reportedly so good in his new film that he received a round of applause at the end of the it’s first screening

 The Whale, a new psychological drama from Black Swan director Darren Aronofsky, saw Fraser undergo a physical transformation, as well as don prosthetics, to play a man “living with obesity”.